RashmiShivanna/CUBED-DE-INTERN-CHALLENGE/README.md

 Since it was a bit slower to write scrapped data directly into the database, data was saved into a csv file and the csv file was imported into mssql database.
 The database backup has been uploaded as zipped file Amazon.zip.
 The DTS package used to import the data has also been uploaded

+web.js is the nodejs script to pull the scraped data from the mssql database and display it in the web page.

+In progress:
+1. web page needs to be updated to display the records row wise and make it interactive
+2. More attributes need to be scraped from amazon to provide vaulable information to the customer and producer and the query needs to be updated in the nodejs script to display the data accordingly in the webpage